vegaalfaro/geneticMapRFiles/README.md

 - `LODmat.hom`:Large matrix containing LOD scores for each marker pair.
   Homozygous markers.

+The **ordered_markers.RData** file is a large list with nine elements.
+Each element corresponds to a chromosome (e.g., CHR1).
+Each one of those elements contains objects, the original genotype matrix, the ordered genotype matrix and two plots (the order plot and the haplotype frequency plot).

 ### vcf

 - `SNP_updated_IDs_sorted2.vcf.gz`: This is a lightly filtered version